Red Sox Should Run Away From $100 Million Eric Hosmer Mistake

 On the free-agent side of the ledger, here's a name you're going to hear linked to Boston: Eric Hosmer.

 In fact, it's already happening.
-According to FanRag Sports' Jon Heyman "there is an expectation" the Sox will target Hosmer to fill the void at first base.
+According to FanRag Sports' Jon Heyman, "there is an expectation" the Sox will target Hosmer to fill the void at first base.
 That's not confirmation from the front office, but it's enough of a rumor to hang our hats on.
 And it's only early November.

 On the surface, Hosmer makes sense for Boston.
 Scratch deeper, however, and the Red Sox should run away from a Hosmer signing—fast and far.